kunalkushwaha/octool/README.md

 NOTE: One or more errors found in ./bad.json

-$ ./octool  validate  --json ./test.json
+$ octool  validate  --json ./test.json

  ./test.json has Valid OC Format !!